 16 Java Fundamentals | Multidimensional Arrays in Java | By Dummy for Dummies

 Hey guys welcome back!
 Remember we made variable of variables?
 And called it Arrays?
-Today we are gonna talk about we can even make Array of Arrays, they are called multidimensional Arrays.
-Think of a 2D array as an array that contain arrays:
+Today we are gonna talk about how we can even make Array of Arrays; they are called multidimensional Arrays.
+Think of a 2D array as an array that contains arrays:

 And so on...